 How often should I exercise?

-- Work up to 30 to 60 minutes of daily activity for a total of at least 150 minutes of moderate-intensity physical activity per week.
+- Work up to a total of at least 150 minutes of moderate-intensity physical activity or 75 minutes of vigorous physical activity per week.

-- Make sure it’s regular — most or all days of the week.
+- Make sure it’s regular — you can reach your 150 minute goal by getting about 30 minutes of physical activity on most or all days of the week.

 What else can I do?